 BOSTON, MA (PRWEB) March 27, 2006 -–

-According to the Internet Standards Assessment Report (ISAR) released by the Web Marketing Association, Broadcast Web sites have consistently outperformed the overall ISAR Index for Web development.
-They beat the overall average each year since 1997.
-Sites tend to score highest for content, ease of use and design.
-Broadcasting Web sites have outperformed each of the seven judging criteria benchmarks average over the past three years.
+According to the Internet Standards Assessment Report (ISAR) released by the Web Marketing Association, Energy Web sites generally exceed the overall ISAR Index for Web development although they have slightly underperformed in each of the last two years.
+Each of the seven judging criteria is generally inline with overall program averages.
 The ISAR study provides industry benchmarks for Web site development and is based on data collected from 9,748 Web site evaluations in more than 80 industries over the past decade.
 A copy of the full report can be downloaded at http://www.webaward.org/isar_report.asp.

 Since 1997, the Web Marketing Association has been conducting its annual WebAward Competition for Web site development.
 The Internet Standards Assessment Report is the results of nearly a decade of independent evaluations of Web site development based on seven categories: design, innovation, content, technology, interactivity, copywriting and ease of use.

-Here are some of the past WebAwards Best Broadcast Web site winners.
+Here are some of the past WebAwards Best Energy Website winners.

 About the WebAwards